Current Job Opportunities

 Reports to: Clinical & Social Services Director

-Plan, coordinate, and deliver on-site psycho-educational support groups for students at Title I schools in collaboration with Communities In Schools of Central Texas.
+Facilitate and/or co-facilitate on-site psycho-educational support groups for students at Title I schools in collaboration with Communities In Schools of Central Texas.

 Prepare and submit regular and timely documentation of services as required by funders, Communities In Schools, and the Clinical Director.

 Perform other activities and duties as directed by Clinical Director, including but not limited to providing additional clinical or social services.

 Arrange and receive clinical supervision as required by licensure, if applicable.